keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

 (named `my-project-ad`) is created.
-If your Keptn v1 project has multiple SLOs, you need to create a separate `AnalysisDefinition` with a unique namefor each one.
+If your Keptn v1 project has multiple SLOs, you need to create a separate `AnalysisDefinition` with a unique name for each one.

 The process is: